 If there is no competition, and your product doesn't seem to exist anywhere, you really need to do some hard thinking and seriously ask yourself why there is no competition.
-Is there a deal-breaker problem related to this product that you haven't discovered?
+Finding no competition is a red flag that means you need to very carefully ask yourself if there is a deal-breaker problem related to this product that you haven't discovered.

 Looking at the competition can help you develop your own product.

-In the handmade world, I think a lot of us feel it's terrible to look at competing products when developing our own product.
-We have been admonished so often not to copy, and somehow we have extended that warning to mean we shouldn't even look at and assess our competition.
+In the handmade world, there seems to be an over-riding feeling that it's terrible to look at competing products when developing your own product.
+Craft artists are often admonished to avoid copying, and that warning gets extended to mean it's not even acceptable to look at and assess the competition.

 I'm definitely not telling you to copy your competition.
 However, I am suggesting you look at the competition and see what they do well, and where there are gaps.
 Ask yourself how you could improve on what they do.
 Make sure your product has a strong factor that differentiates you from the competition.
 You can only do that work by looking at what the competition has to offer.